contagon/handbook/handbook/29-meetings-in-the-church.md

 Meetings of the stake single adult committee and stake young single adult committee are described in [14.1.1.2](14-single-members.md#14112-stake-young-single-adult-and-single-adult-committees).

-## 29.4 Coordinating Council Meetings
+## 29.4 Coordinating Council Meeting

 Purpose

 Help stake, mission, and temple presidents exercise priesthood keys in unity.
-Counsel about and coordinate efforts to help members in their responsibilities for the work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).
+Counsel about and coordinate efforts to help members in their responsibilities to participate in God’s work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation)).

 Participants

-The Area Presidency assigns an Area Seventy to lead the council.
+The Area Presidency assigns an Area Seventy to preside at the coordinating council meeting.
 Stake and mission presidents attend the meetings.
 Temple presidents are invited and attend when practical.

 Others may attend part or all of the meetings when needed and when invited by the Area Seventy.
 Area Seventies consider distance, family circumstances, and travel when making these invitations.